Lakhdher/Gitlab-RAG-Based-Chatbot/README.md

 ### Context:

 GitLab is struggling with information overload.
 Their internal documentation, spread across various wikis, Confluence pages, and Google Docs, has become difficult for employees to navigate.
-They've approached Lucid Labs to create an AI-powered chatbot that can quickly answer employees' questions based on this documentation.
+They've approached you to create an AI-powered chatbot that can quickly answer employees' questions based on this documentation.

 ## Model Choices